fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 The example code runs on an Arduino UNO with a CAN shield and a DFRobot shield with a 2 by 16 LCD display and buttons.

+The example program contains code to send CBUS events when the buttons on the shield are pressed.
+Details are given below (see Outgoing events).

 This examples is fairly complex code as it has to support both the reading of the input buttons and the send information to the LCD display.

 https://www.dfrobot.com/product-51.html (DFR0009)